apocalyptech/swh2save/README.md

 ====

 - Pull `string_finder.py` into the module
-- Add arg to write out savefiles with all strings expanded (would also still like to determine more definitively if such files will be read by the game).
+- Add arg to write out savefiles with all strings expanded
+  - The code for this is technically in place but commented out.
+It turns out that the increased number of strings makes false positives on references likely enough that I actually ran into it on at least one of my saves.
+    Will keep this commented until I get the rest of the file parsed so we can jettison the string searching altogether.
 - Possibly pare down our processing of the skipped bit -- just pull out our map data and then treat the rest as a blob.
 Probably no need to do string processing on that at all.